mh-8man/HangMan/README.md

 [Android Studio and Android SDK](https://developer.android.com/studio).
 You can follow the instructions [here](https://reactnative.dev/docs/environment-setup) under "React Native CLI Quickstart" section 1.
 Install Android Studio

+The emulator version used on development is API 29 and android 10 on Pixel 2 device

 ## installation